 How Do I Know if My Knee Pain is Serious?

-If your knee pain is serious it can lead to osteoarthritis, joint pain, or disability when left untreated.
+If your knee ache is serious it can lead to osteoarthritis, joint pain, or disability when left untreated.
 Even if your knee injury or pain is not serious, it can cause more serious issues in the future so it is best to see a knee pain specialist to get a proper diagnosis and treatment plan.

 How Long Does Pain and Stiffness Last After Knee Replacement?

 After your knee replacement surgery, you should expect to stay in the hospital for several days.
-Your knee pain doctors will prescribe you medication to help deal with the pain.
+Your knee pain doctors in NJ will prescribe you medication to help deal with the pain.
 Pain varies from patient to patient.
 Usually pain and swelling subside 3 months after the surgery.
 However, some patients are back to their regular activities much sooner.

 What Causes Pain on the Inner Side of the Knee?

 Pain on the inner side of the knee is common in older adults.
 It is usually caused by osteoarthritis, rheumatoid arthritis, medial collateral ligament (MCL) injury, medial meniscus injury, pes anserine bursitis, medial plica irritation, or knee contusion.